KevinTheMix/CheatSheets/Elixir.md

 ### Tuples

-Tuples are a set of associated values passed together, and are frequently used in functions and pattern-matching.
+Tuples are ordered collections of associated (but hybrid) values, frequently returned together, enabling pattern-matching.
 E.g. the function that reads file returns either `{:ok, content}` or `{:error, reason}`.

 elem(tuple, i)	# Gets the (0-based) _i_th value in a tuple.